salmarazzoug/English-to-darija-translator/README.md

 ./mvnw spring-boot:run
 ```

-4. Open the mobile application project in your preferred IDE (e.g., Android Studio) and run it on an emulator or device.
+4. Open the mobile application project in your preferred IDE (e.g., Android Studio or phone) and run it on an emulator or device.

 ---